Covid-19 (Corona virus) Employer obligations

 Yes, If the employer makes the decision that an employee cannot come to work, then in general terms the employee is entitled to be paid as long as they are ready, willing and able to come to work.
-The Government Covid-19 leave and self-isolation support scheme may be used.
 Many employment agreements (including the HealthyPractice templates) include a ‘Force majeure’ clause which releases a party from its contractual obligations to pay an employee or provide them with work during extraordinary events.
 The threshold for invoking such a clause is expected to be high, and you should seek advice before doing so.

 - If your employee is compulsorily quarantined?

-The employee is not then ready, willing and able to work, and therefore would not be entitled to be paid however the Government Covid-19 leave and self-isolation support scheme may be used.
+The employee is not then ready, willing and able to work, this employee may be covered by Covid-19 leave support (see link above).
 Before making this decision, you should look at options and the feasibility of working from home, or other measure to reduce personal contact.
 The employer and employee may also agree to the use of sick leave or annual leave.

 - If your employee is voluntarily staying away from work

 If your employee thinks they may have been in contact with Covid-19 and wants to stay away from work because they do not want to risk infecting others.
-This is a trickier situation, there may be no obligation to pay the employee, but if there is no agreement to pay the employee, the employee may feel the need to attend work after all.
+Consider if you are an essential business could this employee be covered by Covid-19 leave support (see link above).
+Otherwise, there may be no obligation to pay the employee, but if there is no agreement to pay the employee, the employee may feel the need to attend work after all.
 In this situation employers should have a clear understanding of the risk of the person attending work and consider the obligations to the rest of the staff who may be impacted.

 - If your employee needs to stay at home to look after a child?

-The Government Covid-19 leave and self-isolation support scheme may be applicable if the employee is caring for a dependent who has the virus or is required to self-isolate.
+If the dependent is at home because they are at higher risk then the Covi-19 leave support subsidy may apply (see link above).
 If the child is sick, then your employee is entitled to use paid sick leave, until that runs out.
 But if the child is well and staying home because of school closures, the employer would not be obliged to pay the employee who needs to stay at home to look after them.
 Of course, the employer and employee can agree to different arrangements.

 - Can an employee refuse to attend work?